So you bought a whole bunch of mock exams. Are you on track to finish all of them by CFA exam day?

 Our research, based on 900+ candidate experiences and results, shows why finishing up matters, and how you can get there.
+Let’s dive in!

 Candidates who passed the CFA exams completed more mock exams

-- Passing CFA exam candidates averaged nearly two more mock exams than candidates who failed in Level 1.
+- Passing CFA exam candidates averaged nearly 2 more mock exams than candidates who failed in Level 1.
 This difference narrows to 1.5 mock exams in Level 2 and just 0.2 mock exams in Level 3.

-- Passing candidates completed around 5 mock exams, which varies only slightly across all levels
+- Passing candidates completed around 5 mock exams, which varies only slightly across all levels.

 Candidates who passed the CFA exams are also more likely to have met their mock exam targets